Fix External NTFS Hard Drive Read-Only on Mac (Sonoma) – 6 Tips

 - Click the Spotlight search, type disk utility, and select the Disk Utility app to open it.

-- If you don’t see the external hard drive in the sidebar, you can click View > Show All Devices to show all hard drives on your Mac.
+- If you don’t see the external hard drive in the sidebar, you can click View > Show All Devices.

 - Select the target external drive from the left panel.
 Click the First Aid button at the toolbar and click Run to start checking and fixing the disk errors.